 Temple Butte Airplane Crash: An airliner collision here claimed 128 lives in 1956.
 Wreckage fell on Temple and Chuar Buttes.

-Desert View Watchtower on the South Rim is visible from a long distance of river.
+Desert View Watchtower on the South Rim is visible from a long distance of the river.
 It was built by famed GC architect, Mary Jane Colter for the Fred Harvey Company in 1932.

 Camp: Neville Camp – mile 76.1, river left.